Azure/ResourceModules/modules/compute/virtual-machine/extension/README.md

 ### Parameter: `autoUpgradeMinorVersion`

 Indicates whether the extension should use a newer minor version if one is available at deployment time.
 Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true.

 - Required: Yes
 - Type: bool

 ### Parameter: `enableAutomaticUpgrade`

 Indicates whether the extension should be automatically upgraded by the platform if there is a newer version of the extension available.

 - Required: Yes
 - Type: bool

+### Parameter: `name`

+The name of the virtual machine extension.

+- Required: Yes
+- Type: string

+### Parameter: `publisher`

+The name of the extension handler publisher.

+- Required: Yes
+- Type: string

+### Parameter: `type`

+Specifies the type of the extension; an example is "CustomScriptExtension".

+- Required: Yes
+- Type: string

+### Parameter: `typeHandlerVersion`

+Specifies the version of the script handler.

+- Required: Yes
+- Type: string

+### Parameter: `virtualMachineName`

+The name of the parent virtual machine that extension is provisioned for.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`